-The granite is cut by quartz-zopisite

-veinlets as is the diorite, but in much less amount.
+The granite is cut by quartz-zoisite veinlets as is the diorite, but in much less amount.

-Minor intrusives outcrop within the area diorite of augite/and although not seen underground or because the workings are old and much begrimed, they have been seen in diamond-drill core.
-A feldspar porphyry dyke, 20 feet wide, strike northwest and and dip 75 degrees northeast outcrops along the west wall of the veins in 3T adits and other dykes.
-Both feldspar porphyry and felsite outcrop elsewhere within the area of diorite. .
+Minor intrusives outcrop within the area of augite diorite and although not seen underground because the workings are old and much begrimed, they have been seen in diamond-drill core.
+A feldspar porphyry dyke, 20 feet wide, strikesnorthwest and dips 75 degrees northeast outcrops along the west wall of the vein in 3T adits and other dykes.
+Both feldspar porphyry and felsite outcrop elsewhere within the area of diorite.
 Hornblende porphyry was intersected between 324 feet and 330 feet in drill-hole 902, and in the same hole white albitites between 581 and 618 feet.
-Feldspar porphyry was noted between 485 and 486 feet in drillhole 912, in drill-hole 914 between 94 and 99 feet.
+Feldspar porphyry was noted between 485 and 486 feet in drill-hole 912, in drill-hole 914 between 94 and 99 feet.